celiajonas/UParis_BME_2021/README.md

 The folder [Templates](/Templates) contains two python scripts with the SwitchDesigner function ready to be used.

-## Examples of results obtained with SwitchDesigner
+## Examples of results obtained with SwitchMi Designer

 The folder [Results example](/Results%20example) contains different results obtained with the SwitchMi Designer function.